 - 2 cups dried great northern beans

-- 6 cups vegetable broth or water
+- 4 cups gluten-free vegetable broth or water

-- sea salt
+- salt (if using water)

 Despite the three chiles, this chili was pretty mild.
 To make it spicier you could include some of the seeds, or add extra chiles.
-I had originally intended to use a couple jalepenos but the grocery store had exactly none, so that’s when the serrano came in.
+I had originally intended to use a couple jalapeños but the grocery store had exactly none, so that’s when the serrano came in.
 Poblanos aren’t really much spicier than a bell pepper.
-The anaheim has a little spice.
+The Anaheim has a little spice.
 The serrano is pretty spicy.
 (But, you know, not a bhut jolokia or anything.)
 Mix and match to get your desired spiciness.

 Cannellini or navy beans could also be used.